 Butterfly Pass is 0.1 miles and Paw Paw Path is 0.2 miles.

-The cabin may be reserved as a special event.
+For a simple event, like a birthday party or small meeting, the cabin may be reserved for a fee.
 There is no parking or vehicular access to the pavilion.
 You must carry in and carry out anything you need.
-For more information on special events visit the Guidelines for Events in Parkville.
+For more information, see Girl Scout Cabin Reservation Form.
+For an event that is more involved or charges a fee to participants, additional regulations apply.
+For more information on special events, visit the Guidelines for Events in Parkville.